Kyle Larson: NASCAR O'Reilly Auto Parts Series

 In 2022, Larson drove the No. 17 car for HMS at Road America where he finished second to Ty Gibbs.
 Larson won at Watkins Glen.

 In 2023, Larson won at Darlington after a last lap pass on John Hunter Nemechek.

 In 2024, Larson won at Circuit of the Americas after overtaking a dueling Shane van Gisbergen and Austin Hill on the final lap.

 In 2025, Larson won at Bristol.
 Larson substituted for Connor Zilisch at Texas where he scored his second Xfinity Series win of the season.

 NASCAR Cup Series

 2013: Phoenix Racing

-On August 27, 2013, The Charlotte Observer reported that Larson will drive the No. 42 car for Chip Ganassi Racing starting in the 2014 NASCAR Sprint Cup Series season.
+On August 27, 2013, The Charlotte Observer reported that Larson will drive the No. 42 car for Chip Ganassi Racing starting in the 2014 NASCAR Sprint Cup Series season, replacing Juan Pablo Montoya.
 The deal was officially announced on August 30.
 On October 1, it was announced that Larson would make his Sprint Cup Series debut at Charlotte Motor Speedway in the No. 51 car for Phoenix Racing to prepare for his rookie season.
 At Charlotte, Larson finished 37th due to a blown engine.
 Larson made his second Cup Series start at Martinsville Speedway where he finished 42nd after another engine failure.